Rechem: Womb. Masculine Noun. (Strong’s 7358).

-Hosea’s marriage to the adulterous Gomer is often seen as a metaphor for God’s relationship with the sinful, adulterous, Israel.
-Hosea wants Israel to have a miscarrying womb, yet God gives Gomer children and has Hosea take back his cheating wife.
-God shows great compassion (racham) and does not use the womb (rechem) to curse.
+Hosea’s marriage to the adulterous Gomer has often been seen as a metaphor for God’s relationship with the sinful, adulterous, Israel.
+Hosea wanted Israel to have a miscarrying womb, yet God gave Gomer children and had Hosea take back his cheating wife.
+God showed great compassion (racham) and did not use the womb (rechem) to curse.

 Every first issue of the womb of all flesh, whether man or animal, which they offer to YHWH, shall be yours; nevertheless the firstborn of man you shall surely redeem…

-There you have it.
-The 26 times rechem appears in the Hebrew scriptures.
-Please keep in mind, however, that these situations are not how God sees Peace.
-Multiple wives, jealousy, sadness, depression, curses, adultery, sacrificial death were all part of life at that time, but do not be confused.
-These are not things that God accepts as good.
+There you have it… the twenty-six times rechem appeared in the Hebrew scriptures.
+Please keep in mind, however, that these situations were not how God saw Peace.
+Multiple wives, jealousy, sadness, depression, curses, adultery, sacrificial death were all part of life at that time, but these were not things that God accepted as good.

-Men having multiple wives is NOT God’s ideal.
-Depression- NOT God’s ideal!
-Curses and destruction- NOT God’s ideal!
-Sacrificing to appease- NOT God’s ideal!
-YHWH gives one Great Sacrifice, the Great Compassion, to end it all: Yeshua HaMashiach, Jesus the Messiah, the Sar Shalom, the Prince of Peace!
+Men having multiple wives was NOT God’s plans for humans.
+Depression was NOT plans for humans!
+Curses and destruction were NOT God’s plans for humans!
+Sacrificing to appease was NOT God’s plans for humans!
+YHWH’s great plans for humans was to give one Great Sacrifice, the Great Compassion, to end it all: Yeshua HaMashiach, Jesus the Messiah, the Sar Shalom, the Prince of Peace!

-It needs to be pointed out that there is another, more common, word for womb in the Old Testament: beten (Strong’s 990), which is sometimes translated as belly, body, abdomen, as well as womb.
-It is a physical body part, a place.
-With rechem God has control over the place and it is connected to compassion.
-We are to come forth with compassion.
-If Yeshua is the Great Compassion He had to come through the womb.
+It needs to be pointed out that there was another, more common, word for womb in the Old Testament: beten (Strong’s 990), which was sometimes translated as belly, body, abdomen, as well as womb.
+It was a physical body part, a place.
+With rechem God had control over the place and it was connected to compassion.
+We were to come forth with compassion.
+If Yeshua was the Great Compassion He had to come through the womb.

-Interestingly enough you will often find both words for womb in the same verse:
+Interestingly enough, both words for womb (beten and rechem) were often found in the same verse: